Quick Resources for Sunset Families

 - DO NOT cross or bicycle through the parking lot.

 Parent Teacher Association (PTA)

-An influential nationwide organization, the PTA has state and local affiliates throughout the country.
+The PTA, an influential nationwide organization, has state and local affiliates throughout the country.
 It is a powerful lobbying organization in state legislatures and in Washington, D.C., advocating on behalf of students and schools.
 Sunset Elementary’s PTA is part of the California State PTA which is part of the National PTA.
 The PTA promotes parent involvement in schools.

 The main role of the local PTA is to build strong working relationships among parents, teachers and schools, in support of students.
 In states where schools face tough budget restrictions, the parents in the local PTA may raise funds to help support school programs.
 The PTA works with the principal to jointly decide which programs will most benefit the school.

 Parent and community involvement are vital to our school's success, and there are many ways, big and small, that you can help!
-Learn more about how you can help support Sunset.
+Sunset Families can join their PTA on Totem.